chipcullen/chipcullen_com/src/posts/why-three-typefaces-rule-the-web.md

 4. **[Fira Sans](https://fonts.google.com/specimen/Fira+Sans)** - Fira has an impressive pedigree - it was partially developed by Erik Spiekermann.
 It was developed for use in a digital UI.
 It has a very impressive range of widths, with accompanying italics.
 To my eye, it doesn't fare as well at _large_ type sizes (since it was intended for use in UI), but that may not be an issue in your system.

 I hope this post helps you recognize why we seem to reach for similar typefaces in systems, and to consider alternatives out there.
-Have any other typefaces that have worked for you?
-Leave a comment below!

 \* Full disclosure: I worked with Nathan once upon a time.
 I thank him for his input on this article, as well.